thomasp85/gganimate/README.md

 The core of the approach is to treat "frame" (as in, the time point within an animation) as another aesthetic, just like **x**, **y**, **size**, **color**, or so on.
 Thus, a variable in your data can be mapped to frame just as others are mapped to x or y.

-For example, suppose we wanted to create an animation similar to the [Gapminder world](http://www.gapminder.org/world) animation.
+For example, suppose we wanted to create an animation similar to the [Gapminder world](http://www.gapminder.org/world) animation, using Jenny Bryan's [gapminder](https://github.com/jennybc/gapminder) package for the data.

 ```r